Planning a frugal kitchen remodel? Here are 8 easy ways that we saved big on our own kitchen remodel!

 There’s no doubt about it, sticking with our kitchen’s original layout saved us a lot of money!
 We had toyed with the idea of changing it up a bit, but it would have required possibly moving walls, changing the plumbing, moving doorways and more- all of which would have added considerably to our cost.

 And really, in our case, I’m not sure all that work would have gained us much anyway.
 At least not unless we had upped our budget by 20,000 and totally moved our exterior wall!

 2. Went with a Freestanding Stove (savings of around $600)

-My husband and I both would have loved to have a slide in range just because they give a much cleaner look.
-But to save money, we bought our appliances as a package deal during a Black Friday sale and that of course meant that we had to be okay with the style of appliances that were in the package.
+My husband and I both would have loved to have a slide in range just because they provide a much cleaner look.
+But to save money, we bought our appliances as a package deal during a Black Friday sale.
+That, of course, meant we needed to be okay with the style of appliances that were in the package.

 The price tag of custom cabinets was enough to make us quickly decide that ready to assemble cabinets were the way to go!
 And even though there are things that would have been super nice about using custom cabinets, going with Ready to Assemble cabinets from TheRTAStore.com ended up working out really well for us.